-The strategy is to increase the value content of the products, to establish even closer co-operation with key customers, to utilise collective resources and to optimise the manufacturing structure with respect to in-house manufacturing and co-operation with partner companies.
-The strategy means that Nilorn aims to assume a clear position as a leading global player with a product and service offering that offers added value for the customers.
+The strategy is to increase the value content of the products, establish an even closer collaboration with key customers, utilize common resources and optimize the manufacturing structure with respect to own manufacturing and collaboration with partner companies.
+The strategy means that Nilörn aims to take a clear position as a global leading player with a range of products and services that offer added value for customers.